Mexico and Poland play out 0-0 draw at World Cup

-If Mexico can also exploit Argentina’s vulnerabilities, the team will be in good position for the group finale against Saudi Arabia.

-”From the start we knew we had a tricky group,” Ochoa said. ”We wouldn’t underestimate any opponent.
-We have a tough opponent in the next game.
-But Mexico is also a tough team.”
+DOHA, Qatar (AP) — Robert Lewandowski’s second-half penalty attempt was saved by Mexico goalkeeper Guillermo Ochoa, leaving Poland to settle for a 0-0 draw Tuesday at the World Cup.

-Lewandowski is Poland’s all-time leading scorer with 76 goals, but he remains without one at the World Cup.
+Poland’s all-time leading scorer with 76 goals remains without one at the World Cup.

-Ochoa, playing in his fifth World Cup, dived to make the stop, then came up yelling in celebration, sending the crowd into chants of ”Memo!”

-While Mexico dominated possession, Poland goalkeeper Wojciech Szczesny turned away all four of El Tri’s shots on goal.
+While Mexico dominated possession, Poland goalkeeper Wojciech Szczesny turned away all three of El Tri’s shots on goal.

+The scoreless draw was a good result for Argentina, which was upset by Saudi Arabia 2-1 in an earlier Group C match.
+The Argentines, led by Lionel Messi, were widely considered to be the favorites to advance.

 Mexico has made it to the knockout round in the last seven World Cups, but the “quinto partido,” or fifth game, has eluded the team.
 El Tri’s best showing at the World Cup was reaching the quarterfinals in 1970 and 1986 as hosts.